 She goes on to curse her brothers to misery and is upbraided by Brynhildr, who then kills herself because she can't bear to live without Sigurðr.

 And now for Tennyson's version.
-Now, I love all Victorians, Tennyson included, but it has to be admitted that the change he made to this poem is like every cliche about Victorian sentimentality rolled into one.
+Now, I'm quite fond of Tennyson, but it has to be admitted that what he did to this poem is like every cliche about Victorian sentimentality rolled into one.
 Take a guess: what do you think he uses to break the widow's tearless grief?
 Is it the sight of bloody wounds?
 Is it the look in her husband's lifeless eyes?
 Is it the gore streaming through his beautiful hair?
 No...

 If you said, "the sight of her innocent child", you would be correct.
 Guðrún is perhaps the least sentimental mother of all Germanic mythology - she killed her own infant children to get revenge on their father, her second husband (after Sigurðr), and sent her adult sons to their deaths to avenge the death of her daughter.
 She wasn't really one to be comforted by the idea of living for her sweet child.
 However, here's Tennyson: